Note the left and right facing stems.

 (Hover for larger image)

 KEEP ME AND NEVER GO BROKE inside of a horseshoe.

-An "Encased Coin" is a coin, often a cent, that has been inserted into an aluminum blank or an encasement of other composition.
-If inserted into an aluminum ring or washer, the coin is placed into a press that squeezes the encasement on and presses advertisements or other design elements into the metal.
+Encased Coin is a token, often including a cent, that has been inserted into an aluminum blank or an encasement of another composition.
+If inserted into an aluminum ring or washer, the coin is placed into a press that squeezes the encasement tight to the coin and presses advertisements or other design elements into the metal.
 If the encasement is not metal the coin is inserted by hand as the piece is made.
 Frequently one side will have a slogan such as

 Encased coins are classified as a token.
 Tokens include, but are not limited to love tokens, encased tokens, elongated cents, and trade or advertising tokens.
 Encased coins are recognized by TAMS (Token and Medal Society) as trade tokens as they have the implied value of one cent.

 The Penny Man by Bryan G. Ryker.
 It tells the story of Frederick Earl Fankhauser who sold encased cents to businesses.
 He added his name to many of his pieces allowing us to attribute these pieces to him.
 He lived in Fort Wayne, IN and many of his pieces are from Fort Wayne and the surrounding area.

-There are other pamphlets/catalogs listing pieces from various states and an extensive Maverick index.
-What is a "Maverick"?
+Maverick?
 Encased coins as advertising pieces usually have a business name on them.
 Frequently this included an address with the city and state, but not always.
-Pieces which can not be readily attributed to a particular city and state are called
+Pieces that can not be readily attributed to a particular city and state are called

 This piece is easy to attribute as the business name and address including city and state are clearly listed.

 This piece however has no indication of location.